-Note: To register your warranty, please use the Connect Direct Registration process, by doing so you are agreeing that you have had the details of the warranty and the annual service arrangements fully explained.
+Note: To register your warranty, please register for My Swift Life, the registration process can be accessed via:

+www.swiftgroup.co.uk, by doing so you are agreeing that you have had the details of the warranty and the annual service arrangements fully explained.
 This in no way affects your statutory rights under the Consumer Rights Act.